 Dr. Yu-Hua Tseng is an internationally distinguished scientist at the forefront of research focused on brown fat biology, energy metabolism, gene expression, signal transduction, and mitochondrial biology, and how these relate to obesity and diabetes.
-Dr. Yu-Hua Tseng is a Senior Investigator in the Section on Integrative Physiology and Metabolism at the Joslin Diabetes Center and an Associate Professor of Medicine at the Harvard Medical School.
+Dr. Yu-Hua Tseng is a Senior Investigator in the Section on Integrative Physiology and Metabolism at the Joslin Diabetes Center and Professor of Medicine at the Harvard Medical School.
 Dr. Tseng received her doctorate in Developmental Biology and Cellular and Molecular Biology from the University of Wisconsin-Madison and completed postdoctoral training at Joslin Diabetes Center, Harvard Medical School.

 Obesity, mainly characterized by increased adiposity, has reached pandemic proportions and is a major contributor to metabolic disorders.
 In mammals, white fat is the primary site of energy storage, while brown fat and the recruited brown-like beige fat are specialized for thermogenic energy expenditure.
 Owing to the great capacity of BAT to combust fuels for heat production and the presence of BAT in adult humans, increasing the amount or activity of brown or beige fat has been considered to be an appealing approach for the treatment or prevention of obesity and related metabolic disorders.